 LMDB has no SQL layer but applications can directly access the database using API calls provided by LMDB.
 API support is not just in C but many wrappers for other languages have been developed by open-source contributors.
 All key-value store operations can be performed using these API calls.

-LMDB uses mmap, hence it reliquishes most of the caching control to the OS.
+LMDB uses mmap (shmem with copy-on-write enabled), hence it reliquishes most of the caching control to the OS.
 Memory map allows zero-copies for read/write and no additional buffers for the transaction control.
 Supports larger-than memory databases, it is bounded by the size of the virtual memory since they use a memory map.

 They use a memory-map to store the database with copy-on-write semantics, hence no specific storage model but the semantics are left to the operating system.
 The on-disk representation is similar to the memory representation of the database.

-LMDB uses shared-memory model i.e. it handles the memory as a single address space and all the threads access this in parallel.
+LMDB uses the shared-everything model.
+It handles the memory as a single address space and all the threads access this in parallel.
 It uses copy-on-write semantics.